MrPrimate/ddb-meta-data/modules/cotn/README.md

 - Includes new magic items and creatures and introduces **new rival NPCs**.
 - Elements of the storyline tie into themes of Critical Role’s campaigns.

-**Eager to begin your own saga across Exandria?
-Don't miss new subclasses, spells, and backgrounds available now in Explorer's Guide to Wildemount

 !**

 ---